NetApp/fsxn-iscsisetup-ps/Powershell/README.md

 ## Procedure

 In order to run the automation:

 1. Open a new Powershell console.
 2. Clone the repository.
     ```
     git clone https://github.com/netapp-vedantsethia/aws_rds_fsx_automation.git
     ```
+3. Login to AWS console and upload the pre-requisites mentioned in the PowerShell script to your AWS S3 bucket.
-3. Navigate to the desired folder
+4. Navigate to the desired folder
     ```
     cd Powershell
     ```

-4. Update the variable values in ```config.ps1```.
+5. Update the variable values in ```config.ps1```.

-5. Run the Powershell script.
+6. Run the Powershell script.
     ```
     .\rds_fsx.ps1
     ```